PattyHarris/Bootcamp-Week4/README.md

     - Base directory: client
     - Build command: npm run build
     - Publish directory: client/dist

 The key was the publish directory, since Astro puts the results of the build in a 'dist' folder.
 Netlify normally will recognize an Astro project, but because the Astro stuff is in a sub-folder, it is confused.

+3. At some point we added the tailwindcss.cdn in a script tag - but we really didn't need this since we had installed it as a dependency anyway.
+The CDN was also causing a number of us to see a CORS issue (in the developer's console) - this can be mitigated using 'defer' in the script tag.
+Removing the script usage fixes the problem anyway....

 # ======================================================
 # Leaving this stuff here for further reference....